DanDevel/bitcoinexchangespackage/README.md

 by Igor Azevedo

 This is a Python 3.10 package.
-Allows users to retreive BTC Bitcoin`s price up to 12 exchanges.
+Allows users to retreive BTC Bitcoin`s price from 12 exchanges.

 ## PyPi Package:
 https://pypi.org/project/bitcoinexchanges/